Benjamin Urrutia: New Testament and Talmud

+A Talmudic legend describes a rabbi who encounters the Messiah at the gates of Rome, where the Messiah is tending to the wounds of homeless individuals.
+When asked about the timing of his arrival, the Messiah responds, "Today!"
+This statement can be interpreted to imply that the expectation of a future arrival of the Messiah may not be necessary, suggesting instead that he is present in the current moment, particularly among those who are homeless, wounded, hungry, and oppressed.

-In Chapter 8 of the Gospel of John, "the Jews who believed in Jesus" affirm that, being Children of Abraham, they have never been slaves.
-However, Jews observing the mainstream rabbinic tradition recite prayers at Passover, every Shabbath, and throughout the year, evoking the memory of their ancestors having been slaves in Egypt as told in the biblical Book of Exodus.
-This portion of John is likely the fictional creation of an editor who was unaware of Jewish culture and religion.
+In chapter 8 of the Gospel of John, "the Jews who believed in Jesus" state that as children of Abraham, they have never been slaves.
+However, Jews observing mainstream Second Temple Judaism and later Rabbinic Judaism recited prayers at Passover, every Shabbat, and throughout the year, evoking the memory of their ancestors having been slaves in Egypt as told in the biblical Book of Exodus.
+This portion of John is likely the fictional creation of an editor unaware of Jewish culture and religion.
 (Note: John 8:33 They answered Him, “We are Abraham’s descendants and have never yet been enslaved to anyone;…” does not belong to the phrase/category of Jesus' comments to the Jews who believed.
 (30 As He spoke these things, many came to believe in Him.
 31 So Jesus was saying to those Jews who had believed Him, “If you continue in My word, then you are truly disciples of Mine; 32 and you will know the truth, and the truth will make you free.”)
 Rather, "They answered him" should be read as the ongoing oppositional faction of Jewish leadership (The Jews who believed, in John 8:31, rightly follows the previous verse, whereas verse 33 continues the context of Jesus' conflict with the unbelieving Jews… (the edit of John 8 by some uninformed redaction is extremely unlikely and the effort to reconcile this is simple, parse verses 31-32 with 29, then continue 33 with the rest of the narrative of Jesus' conversation/conflict with… John 8:3 The scribes and the Pharisees brought a woman… a simpler reading and not requiring later assumptions of redaction.)